Open Bible Data Home About News OET Key

 ClVgdixit filio suo Jacob: Audivi patrem tuum loquentem cum Esau fratre tuo, et dicentem ei:[fn]

-(dixit filio his_own Yacob: Audivi patrem your loquentem when/with Esau fratre tuo, and dicentem ei:)
+(dixit filio his_own Yacob: Audivi patrem your loquentem when/with Esau fratre tuo, and dicentem ei: )

 27.6 Dixit filio suo Jacob: Audivi patrem tuum loquentem, etc. Allegorice.
 Per duos hædos confessionem peccatorum gentilis populi et pœnitentiam possumus accipere.
 Hædi optimi, quia confessio peccatorum et pœnitentia valde est Deo acceptabilis.
 Unde Luc.
 15: Gaudium erit in cœlo super uno peccatore pœnitentiam agente, etc. Historice.
 Per unum peccatorem populum gentium, per nonaginta novem justos, Judæos intelligit qui sibi videbantur justi in observantia legis.
 Unde Luc.
 16: Ut quid justificatis vos coram hominibus, etc.; qui imperfecto numero ponuntur, quia nullum ad perfectum adduxit lex.

 27.6 Dixit filio his_own Yacob: Audivi patrem your loquentem, etc. Allegorice.
 Per duos hædos confessionem sinners gentilis of_the_people and pœnitentiam possumus accipere.
 Hædi optimi, because confessio sinners and pœnitentia valde it_is Deo acceptabilis.
 Unde Luc.
 15: Gaudium will_be in cœlo over uno peccatore pœnitentiam agente, etc. Historice.
 Per one peccatorem the_people gentium, through nonaginta novem justos, Yudæos intelligit who sibi videbantur justi in observantia legis.
 Unde Luc.
-16: Ut quid justificatis you coram hominibus, etc.; who imperfecto numero ponuntur, because nullum to perfectum adduxit lex.
+16: Ut quid justificatis you before hominibus, etc.; who imperfecto number ponuntur, because nullum to perfectum adduxit lex.

 TSNTyndale Study Notes: